-What is self-service?
+What is customer self-service?

-“Across industries, fully 81% of all customers attempt to take care of matters themselves before reaching out to a live representative."
+Improved customer experience: Research shows that people often prefer to answer their own questions without having to contact support: "Across industries, fully 81% of all customers attempt to take care of matters themselves before reaching out to a live representative."

 Good self-service vs. bad self-service